 Students that have been issued a visa and decide not to travel, must inform the institution they are due to attend so their visa status can be updated.
 Should students wish to defer their studies, they would need to apply for a new visa as their current visa would not cover the full period of study for the next course.

 All UK universities are currently making plans that will cover various potential scenarios for the 2021 academic year.
 Many campuses will be open, but hybrid learning will continue to take place, with face-to-face tuition and digital lectures and seminars allowing social distancing guidelines to be followed.

-UK universities and SI-UK are accepting applications as normal in preparation for the January 2021 and September 2021 intake.
+UK universities and SI-UK are accepting applications as normal in preparation for the September 2021 intake.

 There will be no changes to how scholarships are allocated and many UK universities are currently finalising revised scholarship plans for 2021 entry.